AmitLevinson/Milo-the-dog/README.md

 # Milo-the-dog
-A repository with a website for our dog.
-And for me to practice HTML &amp; CSS
+A website for our dog, and an opportunity for me to practice HTML & CSS